 Step 4: Create a new user

-Click the privileges tab and you will get the screen shown below.
+Click the Privileges tab and you will get the screen shown below.
 Once you are there enter a preferred username in the “User name” field under “Login Information”.
-Select “Local” from “Host” drop down list.
+Select “Local” from “Host” drop-down list.
 Type a password of your choice in the “Password” and “Retype” fields.
-For this example I used “testuser” for user name and “testpass” for the password (avoid the inverted commas).
+For this example, I used “testuser” for user name and “trespass” for the password (avoid the inverted commas).
 But you can use anything of your choice.
 Then Under the section “Database for user” select “Grant all privileges on database ChurchInfo”

 [Create a new user and grant him administrative privileges]

 Place the folder “ChurchInfo” in, c:/wamp/www The folder and it’s content is “read only” by default.
 Remove this restriction to avoid hassles.
 Within the folder “ChurchInfo”, you’ll find a directory called “Include” containing a file named “Config.php”.
 The first statements in this file are the database connection parameters.
 Example: